2020 Minneapolis park encampments

-The U.S. city of Minneapolis featured officially and unofficially designated camp sites in city parks for people experiencing homelessness that operated from June 10, 2020, to January 7, 2021.
-The emergence of encampments on public property in Minneapolis was the result of pervasive homelessness, mitigations measures related to the COVID-19 pandemic in Minnesota, local unrest after the murder of George Floyd, and local policies that permitted encampments.
+In mid-2020, the U.S. city of Minneapolis featured officially and unofficially designated camp sites in city parks for people experiencing homelessness.
+The emergence of encampments on public property in Minneapolis was the result of pervasive homelessness, mitigation measures related to the COVID-19 pandemic in Minnesota, local unrest after the murder of George Floyd, and local policies that permitted encampments.
 At its peak in the summer of 2020, there were thousands of people camping at dozens of park sites across the city.
 Many of the encampment residents came from outside of Minneapolis to live in the parks.
 By the end of the permit experiment, four people had died in the city's park encampments, including the city's first homicide victim of 2021, who was stabbed to death inside a tent at Minnehaha Park on January 3, 2021.

-The encampment crisis grew out of civil unrest following the murder of George Floyd, a Black man, while under arrest by a Derek Chauvin, a White officer from the Minneapolis Police Department on Memorial Day on May 25, 2020.
-A period of intense protests, riots, and property destruction from May 26 to 30, 2020—largely concentrated on East Lake Street in Minneapolis—resulted in the deployment of the Minnesota National Guard and nightly curfews to keep demonstrators off the streets.
-Though homeless people were exempt from curfew orders, volunteers helped about 200 unsheltered persons take up residence at an unoccupied Sheraton Hotel in the city's Midtown neighborhood.
-After several overdoses, one death, violence, and fires, occupants of the hotel were evicted by the hotel's owner, and volunteers helped establish an encampment in the city's Powderhorn Park.
-Growth of the Powderhorn Park encampment and several safety issues resulted in controversy, and by July 2020 the Minneapolis Park and Recreation Board established a permit process to restrict the size of camps.
+The encampment crisis grew out of civil unrest following the murder of George Floyd.
+A period of intense protests, riots, and property destruction lasted from May 26 to 30, 2020—largely concentrated on East Lake Street in Minneapolis—and resulted in the deployment of the Minnesota National Guard, along with nightly curfews to keep demonstrators off the streets.
+Though homeless people were exempt from curfew orders, volunteers helped about 200 unsheltered persons to take up residence at an unoccupied Sheraton Hotel in the city's Midtown neighborhood.
+After several overdoses, one death, acts of violence, and fires, occupants of the hotel were evicted by the hotel's owner.
+Volunteers subsequently helped to establish an encampment in the city's Powderhorn Park.
+The growth of the Powderhorn Park encampment and related safety issues resulted in controversy, and by July 2020 the Minneapolis Park and Recreation Board had established a permit process to restrict the size of camps.